spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/1-docker.md

 ## Monitoring

-By default, the Data Flow `docker-compose` configures Stream monitoring with Prometheus and prebuilt dashboards for Grafana.
+By default, the Data Flow docker-compose does not enable the monitoring functionality for Stream and Task applications.
+To enable that, follow the [Monitoring with Prometheus and Grafana](%currentPath%/installation/local/docker-customize/#monitoring-with-prometheus-and-grafana) or [Monitoring with InfluxDB and Grafana](%currentPath%/installation/local/docker-customize/#monitoring-with-influxdb-and-grafana) sections for how to configure Prometheus or InfluxDB based monitoring set up for Spring Cloud Data Flow.
-See the [Using InfluxDB instead of Prometheus](%currentPath%/installation/local/docker-customize/#using-influxdb-instead-of-prometheus-for-monitoring) section for how to perform an InfluxDB-based installation.

 To learn more about the monitoring experience in Spring Cloud Data Flow with Prometheus and InfluxDB, see the [Stream Monitoring](%currentPath%/feature-guides/streams/monitoring#local) feature guide.